The Complete Guide to CPG Unit Economics

 - Contribution margin by channel.
 Demonstrate that you understand the true profitability of each channel and that you are allocating resources accordingly.

 - Trade spend as a percentage of gross revenue.
 Investors expect to see trade spend between 15 and 25 percent for brands in retail.
-If yours is higher, you need to explain why.
+If yours is higher, you need to explain why and show a plan to bring it down.

 - Unit economics improvement over time.
-Show the trajectory — how your COGS, contribution margin, and trade spend efficiency have improved as you scale.
+Show the trajectory — how your COGS per unit, contribution margin, and trade spend efficiency have improved (or will improve) as you scale.
+This demonstrates operational discipline and margin expansion potential.

 Common Mistakes in CPG Unit Economics